 A Delicious and Indulgent Dessert based around S’mores.
 Buttery Biscuit layer, Smooth Chocolate Filling, and Toasted Marshmallows give you a Scrumptious No-Bake S’mores Tart.

-I find that this version is slightly richer as I add butter to the mix, but this compliments the oodles of marshmallows on top, so to me its delicious.
+I find that this version is slightly richer as I add butter to the mix, but this compliments the load of marshmallows on top, so to me its delicious.
 You don’t have to include the butter in the mix, but it also helps it set as this recipe uses more cream than chocolate compared to a 1:1 ratio that I usually go for.

-I reckon I can still count this recipe as a No-Bake recipe, because in my opinion having to blowtorch the marshmallows is NOT baking, and even if you shove it under the grill for 30 seconds to toast them, I still wouldn’t consider that baking.
+I reckon I can still count this recipe as a no bake recipe, because in my opinion having to blowtorch the marshmallows isn’t baking, and even if you pop it under the grill for 30 seconds to toast them, I still wouldn’t consider that baking.